collabnix/dockerlabs/beginners/difference-vm-containers.md

 ## Virtual Machine

-If look at how virtual machines are built over the physical hardware, There is a layer of Hypervisor which sits between physical hardware and operating systems.
-In a broad view hypervisor is used to virtualize the hardware which is then configured with the way a user wants it to.
+If we closely look at how Virtual Machines are built over the physical hardware, there is a layer of Hypervisor which sits between physical hardware and operating systems.
+In a broader view, Hypervisor is used to virtualize the hardware which is then configured with the way a user wants it to.

-Thus, While using virtual machines our physical machine is divided into parts.
+Virtual Machines our physical machine is divided into following parts :-

 **Example:**

-Say, I have a server with 8GB RAM, I create two virtual machines each with 4GB RAM.
-Now, what happened is I divided my server into two parts each with 4GB RAM and would never be able to use that underlying 8GB RAM altogether again, Only access I have will be that 2 4GB RAM machines.
+Say, you are using a system having 8GB RAM.
+If you create 2 VMs each with 4GB RAM, you are basically dividing your server into two components - each with 4GB RAM and would never be able to use that underlying 8GB RAM altogether again.

 ![Component View](https://github.com/collabnix/dockerlabs/blob/master/beginners/docker-vs-vm.png)